zuzukin/whl2conda/doc/limitations.md

 ```

 will include the `black` dependency itself, but not any extra dependencies
-that are declared with the `extra == jupyter` marker.
+that are declared with the `extra == 'jupyter'` marker.
 This will be addressed
 in a future release.
 See [issue 36](https://github.com/zuzukin/whl2conda/issues/36).

 ## Only supports noarch python